M22 IPL with OPT for MGD

 M22 IPL with OPT - Treatment for Meibomian Gland Dysfunction

 Intense Pulsed Light (IPL) a laser-like device is now being used by Ophthalmologists to reduce your dependence on artificial tears, Restasis™, flax-seed oil, Omega-3 supplements, permanent punctal plugs, warm compresses, and oral Doxycycline.

-This 5 minute, painless, non-invasive outpatient procedure requires no anesthesia, sedation, or pre-operative testing.
+This painless, non-invasive outpatient procedure requires no anesthesia, sedation, or pre-operative testing.
 Patients can drive and return to full activities immediately, including unlimited exercise, swimming, and reading.
-There is no post-operative discomfort, no redness, and no decrease in vision.
+There is no post-operative discomfort and no decrease in vision.

 Patient suffering from dry eye can require a number of modalities for relief.
 These are often expensive, inconvenient and disruptive, and are only moderately successful.
 Some remedies have dangerous side-effects including susceptibility to infection, skin photosensitivity, alteration of serum levels of many common medications, inactivation of oral contraceptives and yeast infections.